MicrosoftDocs/azure-devops-docs/docs/artifacts/how-to/public-feeds-upstream-sources.md

 A: This error typically occurs when:

-1. An anonymous user querying a package versions: make sure you add a package-lock.json file to your project to generate the dependency tree and lock down the versions of your dependencies.
+1. An anonymous user querying a package version: make sure you add a package-lock.json file to your project to generate the dependency tree and lock down the versions of your dependencies.

 Or

 2. An anonymous user attempting to download a package version that doesn't exist in the feed: make sure the version you're trying to install exists in your feed.
+If the package is still in upstream, have someone in your team with **Collaborator** or higher permissions build your project to save the latest packages to your feed.

 #### Q: I'm trying to restore my packages using Visual Studio, but I'm noticing that they're getting pulled from a different source?